 Phuket International Airport (HKT) is served by 50 scheduled airlines, both domestic and international, serving more than 14 million airline passengers a year.

 The country’s second busiest airport, it links the island with 37 travel destinations around the world.

-Chartered flights link the airport to addtional travel destinations, many of them operating on a seasonal basis.
+Chartered flights link the airport to additional travel destinations, many of them operating on a seasonal basis.

-The airport is a hub for Bangkok Airways, Orient Thai Airlines, Thai AirAsia, and Thai Airways.
+The airport is a hub for Bangkok Airways, Nok Air, Orient Thai Airlines, Thai AirAsia, and Thai Airways.

-Thse three Gulf-based carriers offer connections to a vast array of travel destinaitons in Africa, the Americas, Europe, and the Middle East through their hubs in Abu Dhabi, Doha, and Dubai.
+Famous for their superior in-flight service, these three Gulf-based carriers offer connections to a vast array of travel destinations in Africa, the Americas, Europe, and the Middle East through their hubs in Abu Dhabi, Doha, and Dubai.